Hazing Links

 Serving greater Sacramento and neighboring Foothill communities

-Using dogs to haze birds from the Airport was conceptualized by Kenai Central High School student, Olivia Pfeifer.
-Ms. Pfeifer researched and prepared an essay on bird strike conditions at Kenai Municipal and nearby Soldotna Airports.
-Her essay, Airport Bird Control, received 1st place in the regional Caring for the Kenai competition, an annual event that gathers ideas for tending to the local environment.
-Ms. Pfeifer then brought Airport Bird Control to fruition by garnering support and donations from the Kenai Peninsula community, including the City of Kenai and Airport Commission and Kenai Watershed Forum,.
+Ms. Pfeifer then brought Airport Bird Control to fruition by garnering support and donations from the Kenai Peninsula community, including the City of Kenai and Airport Commission and Kenai Watershed Forum.
 The Kenai Watershed Forum is a non-profit organization dedicated to maintaining the health of the Kenai Peninsula watersheds

 Rose, rescued as a puppy from an animal shelter, was selected for the job for her classic border collie drive, ability to haze many types of birds, and willingness to work with multiple handlers.